Splice first published by Film4

 As in all the best creature features, the creature itself – embodied extraordinarily by Delphine Chanéac and a panoply of weird CG enhancements – is utterly humanised, while the all-human characters are invested with some genuinely horrifying aberrations, so that we are never quite sure where to direct our sympathies or how to orient our moral judgements.

 ‘Splice’ is not just a term used in genetic engineering, but also in film editing, and so it is that director/co-writer Vincenzo Natali (Cube, Cypher) revels in splicing together familiar motifs from other films.
 For a start there is Frankenstein (1931) itself, evoked throughout by the theme of scientific hubris, and more specifically by Elsa’s line “It’s alive!”
-The hide-and-seek played by Dren’s chicken-like neonatal form in a claustrophobic laboratory is lifted straight from Alien (1979) and Aliens (1986); the weeping, spitting, febrile infant Dren suggests the baby from Eraserhead (1977); Dren’s later incarnation as a deadly temptress recalls Species (1995); while the conjoining of a psychosexual vibe and highly inventive physical horror (all in a Canadian setting) is like anything from the early career of David Cronenberg.
+The hide-and-seek played by Dren’s chicken-like neonatal form in a claustrophobic laboratory is lifted straight from Alien (1979) and Aliens (1986); the weeping, spitting, febrile infant Dren suggests the baby from Eraserhead (1977); Dren’s later incarnation as a deadly temptress recalls Species (1995); while the conjoining of a psychosexual vibe, highly inventive physical horror and chilly corporate cynicism (all in a Canadian setting) is like anything from the early career of David Cronenberg.

 Yet if the stitching that holds together all these borrowed parts shows, that only accentuates how much more than the sum of them the resulting hybrid proves to be.
 For like Dren, Natali’s film comes with a skip in its multi-articulated step, uplifting pinions on its back, and an almighty sting in its tail.